Baseband-processor/Air-Legacy/README.md

 - [x] flex
 - [x] C compiler (gcc is fine)
 - [x] libnl-dev (optional, required only for using nl80211 capabilities)
+- [x] autoreconf (optional, required only for installing libnl-dev)

 **INSTALLATION**